 There is a scene in the movie where the boys go to the ocean for the first time.
 This was true to life for Michael Aguero, who had never seen the ocean.
 He shares what that moment was like:

 It was a fun beach trip until he said, “Everyone go run in the water.”

 His fellow actors share that the water was very cold, so cold it was like pins and needles all through their legs and body.
-The producers told them they would get use to it, but with every take the said, “No. You don’t!”
+The producers told them they would get used to it, but they said, “No with every take.
+You don’t!”

 When asked what was next for everyone, Ramiro Rodriguez was the first to respond: